AdamGustavsson/dataLayerMCP/README.md

 - `getNewGTMPreviewEvents` - Returns NEW events from any open **Tag Assistant tab** (tracks last event number, no caching)
 - `getSchemaMarkup` - Extracts all JSON-LD and microdata schema markup from **attached tab** for SEO analysis
 - `getMetaTags` - Extracts all meta tags including title, description, Open Graph, Twitter Card, and SEO metadata from **attached tab**
+- `checkCrawlability` - Audits crawlability of the **attached tab**: reports robots meta, X‑Robots‑Tag headers, robots.txt sitemap URLs, and whether the page appears in a discovered sitemap; includes a simple indexability verdict and reasons

 **Pro tip**: Combine with BrowserMCP to have the agent control the page by clicking around and check the dataLayer changes, GA4 events, Meta Pixel events, GTM preview data, schema markup, and meta tags being updated!